bcgov/bcmapsdata/README.md

 ### Usage

 This package is best used in conjunction with the [bcmaps](https://github.com/bcgov/bcmaps).
 Please follow guidance there.

-### Project Status

-This package is under active development, in conjunction with a rewrite of the **bcmaps** package.
-That development is ongoing under the [new-frontend branch](https://github.com/bcgov/bcmaps/tree/new-frontend).

 ### Getting Help or Reporting an Issue